Xandre04/undercover-royale/README.md

 Because the entire game is a single HTML file, running it is trivial:

-1. Download the index.html file.
+1. Download the Undercover Royale.html file.
 2. Open it in any modern web browser (Chrome, Safari, Firefox).
 3. That's it\!